hzlbbfrog/CrackSeU/README.md

 | **DeepLabv3+ (ResNet-101)**     | 70.15         | 67.52          | 73.82          | 78.38          |59.34           | 70.80       |
 | **CrackSeU-B**             | **73.80**          | **71.71**          | **81.40**          |**81.82**           | **3.19**            | **8.94**       |

 **Correction in 2024/12/24**
 we find a difference between the above results and the table in [the original paper](https://www.sciencedirect.com/science/article/pii/S0926580523002820).
-This is because we directly copy the table about Concretecrack.
+This mistake is because when we do the table of Deepcrack, we first  copy the table of Concretecrack and then change the values.
+We missed changing the value (belonging to Concretecrack) to the new one (Deepcrack).
 We have corrected it.

 ## 💘 Citing CrackSeU
 You are very welcome to cite our paper!
 The BibTeX entry is as follows: